 Protection Paladins are excellent guardians of flags and bases.
 Already very hard to kill, when teamed with a healer they’re nearly unstoppable.

-Videos, Forums, Constantly Updated, Join Up Now and Get Better
+Skill-Capped has a lot of Pally PvP stuff: Videos, Forums, etc., and all Constantly Updated, Join Up Now and Get Better

 The Numbers: Gear, Stats, Etc.